 - To match the 28.5% alcohol-by-volume (ABV) of Italian Campari, we’ll need to “water down” that alcohol some.
 And to match the sweetness, we’ll need to introduce some sugar.
 You can do both at once by bringing 4 cups of water to a simmer in a saucepan and stirring in sugar.
 After it has fully dissolved, turn off the heat and let it cool.

 - When your syrup has cooled, slowly stir it into the bitter, infused alcohol.
-You will likely need all of it, but once you have added half, taste it frequently, and choose your own stopping point.
+You will likely need all of it, but once you have added 3/4 of it, taste it frequently, and choose your own stopping point.
 Hint: It should taste great.

-- If you are put off by the color, and/or simply want it to resemble the Campari to which you’ve grown so accustomed, add red food coloring until it settles at that bright, rosy hue you recognize.
+- Adjust the color.
+If you are put off by the color, and/or simply want it to resemble the Campari to which you’ve grown so accustomed, add red food coloring until it settles at that bright, rosy hue you recognize.

 The Best Bottles for Campari